 The splint and sutures are removed after one week.
 Dr. Lee recommends sleeping on two pillows with the head elevated for that first week.
 For individuals that like to sleep on their side or stomach, Dr. Lee recommends a “U” shaped travel pillow to encourage sleeping on the back.

-The majority of swelling and bruising are usually gone within the first week.
+The majority of swelling and bruising is usually gone within the first week.
 Most people who work or go to school find that they can return in one week.
 The swelling continues to decrease over the next month but the final degree of swelling during the trip may last up to one year.

 Words cannot express how thankful I am for the outcome